-When the doctor sat in the room, telling me what was wrong, I couldn’t help but cry.
-All I could think about was how broken I am at twenty-eight years old.
+When the doctor sat in the room, telling me what was wrong, I couldn't help but cry.
+All I could think about was how broken I am at 28 years old.
 How broken could I possibly be at what I once saw at such a young age?
-How broken was I going to be five or ten years from now?
+How broken was I going to be 5 or 10 years from now?

 The doctor did her best to comfort me, thinking I was scared about what was going on.
 Truthfully, I just felt broken.
 I always feel broken and I'm pretty tired of it.